K-Tett/Klipper-FastSQV/README.md

     [save_variables]
     filename: ~/klipper_config/saved_variables.cfg
     ```
-2. Copy the content of [`fast_infill.cfg`](klipper/fast_infill.cfg) into your `printer.cfg`
+2. Copy the content of [`fast_infill.cfg`](klipper/fast_infill.cfg) into your `printer.cfg`.
 3. If you use a standard screen (not KlipperScreen), you can also add the content of [`menu_fast_infill.cfg`](klipper/menu_fast_infill.cfg).
-This will add 2 entries in your `Tune` menu to be able to set some values without going to the fluidd/mainsail interface
+This will add a new "Tune FastSQV" menu to be able to set some values without going to the fluidd/mainsail interface.
-4. Once you have added the configuration to your klipper configuration, restart Klipper
+4. Once you have added the configuration to your klipper configuration, restart Klipper.
 5. When the machine is back online, run the command `SET_INFILL_SQV SQV=<VALUE>`.
 This will define the SQV value you want to use during the infill.
 I suggest a value of `20` if your printer is capable of going very fast (eg. Voron, RatRig VCore-3, ...).

 Extra Step: